steven-mi/tfx-gpt2/README.md

 - Higher temperatures work better (e.g. 0.7 - 1.0) to generate more interesting text, while other frameworks work better between 0.2 - 0.5.
 - GPT-2 allows you to generate texts in parallel by setting a batch_size that is divisible into nsamples, resulting in much faster generation.
 Works very well with a GPU (can set batch_size up to 20 on Colaboratory's K80)!
 - Due to GPT-2's architecture, it scales up nicely with more powerful GPUs.
 For the 124M model, if you want to train for longer periods of time, GCP's P100 GPU is about 3x faster than a K80/T4 for only 3x the price, making it price-comparable (the V100 is about 1.5x faster than the P100 but about 2x the price).
 The P100 uses 100% of the GPU even with batch_size=1, and about 88% of the V100 GPU.

+## Notes
+- GPT-2 models' robustness and worst case behaviors are not well-understood.
+As with any machine-learned model, carefully evaluate GPT-2 for your use case, especially if used without fine-tuning or in safety-critical applications where reliability is important.